Introduction to Multi-Armed Bandits: Recap from Chapter

-We will need to distinguish between ``experts" in the full-feedback problem and ``actions" in the bandit problem.
+We will distinguish between ``experts" in the full-feedback problem and ``actions" in the bandit problem.
 Therefore, we will consistently use ``experts" for the former and ``actions/arms" for the latter.